-Credible partners offer a variety of in-school repayment options including full principal and interest, interest-only, and partial interest.
-Some lenders also offer forbearance for those borrowers who want to start repayment after graduation.
+Credible partners offer a variety of in-school repayment options, including full principal and interest, interest-only, and partial interest payments.
+Some lenders also offer forbearance for those borrowers who want to delay repayment until after graduation.

 This marketplace doesn’t charge any origination fees or prepayment penalties.